slinningsander/Sounds-Good-Music-Finder/README.md

 ## Sustainable web development

 Sustainable web development in a topic that is gaining increasing importance.
 To make our website more sustainable we chose to split up our search into three different categories, namely an artist search, an an album search and a song search.
 Our original plan was to make it possible to search for everything all at once.
 However, we let sustainability influence us to choose differently.
-By splitting up the search into different categories, the query only gets data from one node from the database, making it computationally simpler and thus also more sustainable.
+By splitting up the search into different categories, the query only gets data from one node in the database, making it computationally simpler and thus more sustainable.

 Pagination also plays a big role in sustainable web development.
 By only retrieving a few pieces of data at a time, the amount of data sent for every search is reduced by a large amount.